What is the secret to packing light?

 I also recommend you buy a backpack instead of a trolley suitcase.
 It just gives you much more flexibility.

 Going up or down stairs at train stations, for example, is not an easy task when you carry a suitcase with you (and you’d be surprised how many stations don’t have elevators or escalators…).

 Walking on cobblestone streets or dirt roads with wheeled luggage is not a pleasant experience either.

 With a backpack on your back, it’s much easier to use stairs, you can walk faster (or even run, say if you’re about to miss a bus… ) and both your hands are free.

 Having both your hands free is so useful when you need to check maps on your phone for example, or have your take-away coffee on the go.

-Of course, in some cases, a trolley suitcase is perfectly fine.
-For example, on a short vacation where you’re getting a taxi from the airport and staying at a resort without moving around at all.
+Of course, in some cases, a suitcase is perfectly fine.
+For example, if you suffer from back pain, or on a short vacation where you’re getting a taxi from the airport and staying at a resort without moving around at all.

-When you choose a backpack, pay attention to a few things that will make you travels easier:
+When you choose a backpack, pay attention to a few things that will make your travels easier: